 Zilker Botanical Garden

-The Austin Area Garden Center is a non-profit organization established in 1955 to support Zilker Botanical Garden's mission to promote the education and love of gardening among people of all ages.
+The Austin Area Garden Center is a nonprofit organization established in 1955 to support Zilker Botanical Garden's mission to promote the education and love of gardening among people of all ages.
 Its projects support the beautification of the gardens visited yearly by half a million people from around the world.
 Its education programs reach thousands of school children and adults every year.
-Read more about the Garden Center and its history to find out how it all started.